Reshad de Gerus

-Reshad de Gerus (born 1 July 2003) is a French racing driver from Réunion, currently competing in the European Le Mans Series for Cool Racing.
+Reshad Jean de Gerus (born 1 July 2003) is a French racing driver from Réunion, currently competing in the European Le Mans Series for Duqueine Team.

 Early career

 French F4 Championship

 De Gerus drove in the French F4 Championship from 2018 to 2019.
 In his debut season, he took part in the Junior category, finishing runner-up to Théo Pourchaire with four wins and 16 podiums.
 In 2019, De Gerus competed in the full championship, where four wins, including one at the Pau Circuit, helped him to second in the standings.

 FIA Motorsport Games

 De Gerus represented Team France and the FFSA at the 2019 FIA Motorsport Games Formula 4 Cup where an Olympic style competition takes place with different categories of racing.
 De Gerus was driving in the Formula 4 Cup.
 After qualifying De Gerus was in 9th, just over 2 seconds off the pace.
-For the qualifying race he slipted back one place meaning Team France would start in 10th behind Team Russia.
-The race itself saw De Gerus finish 5th, 6.7 seconds behind 1st place Andrea Rosso (Team Italy).
+For the qualifying race he slipped back one place meaning Team France would start in 10th behind Team Russia.
+The race itself saw De Gerus finish fifth.